 You already buy back time in your personal life.
 It only seems logical to apply the same principles to your business by investing in time tracking solutions, automating tasks, and outsourcing.
 In doing so, you’ll buy back time to grow your business or, if you chose, to spend more time with loved ones.

 Regardless of your choice, know that FreshBooks is with you every step of the way.
-Join 10 million other small business owners who not only use FreshBooks to buy back their time through automated invoicing and time tracking features but also to track income and expenses, manage projects, and collaborate with their teams.
+Join the more than 30 million other small business owners who have not only used FreshBooks to buy back their time through automated invoicing and time tracking features, but also to track income and expenses, manage projects, and collaborate with their teams.